Looking to find out what is WordPress management and why do you need it?

 It’s very important that you keep your WordPress website updated.
 Because if you don’t, you are deliberately putting your websites in jeopardy.

-You can see below that 34% of the websites still running an outdated version 4.9 of WordPress.
+You can see below that only 43.6% of the websites are running on the latest WordPress 5.3 version.

 WordPress can be updated automatically, manually by the administrator or even by the hosting company.